nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 3 → Research Analysis.md

 	- Keep it up to date by visiting it often.

 ### Journaling the process
-After conducting the interviews, I gained insights into what the user's pain points, motivations & goals are.
-To get better insights about this, I used affinity mapping methodology to find out significant patterns & data in distinct clusters.
+- After conducting the interviews, I gained insights into what the user's pain points, motivations & goals are.
+- To get better insights about this, I used affinity mapping methodology to find out significant patterns & data in distinct clusters.

-I divided the data into 10 categories, comprising of User statement, Age, motivation, goals, pain points, personality traits and technology expertise.
+- I divided the data into 10 categories
+	1. Age
+	2. Location
+	3. Profession
+	4. Marital Status
+	5. User Statement
+	6. Pain Points
+	7. Motivations
+	8. Goals
+	9. Coping Habits
+	10. Opinion on therapy

-While categorizing, I started to see the pattern in user responses.
+While & after categorizing, I saw some patterns in user responses.
-Where earlier I thought that people with older age group would feel unhappy about unwanted groups, I was surprised to this in people between 21 to 30 years of age and there main concerns were -

-privacy in sharing contact number unwanted notifications
+-